Davisy/TANZANIA-CORONA-VIRUS-TWEETS-DATA-EXPLORATORY-ANALYSIS/README.md

 In the notebook you will learn the following

-- How to load and exlpore the tweets dataset
+- How to load and exlpore the tweets dataset.
-- How to clean the tweets data
+- How to clean the tweets data.
-- How to identify common words
+- How to identify common words.
-- How to visualize the tweets data to get insights to make conclusion
+- How to visualize the tweets data to get insights and make conclusion.

 **WARNING:** Don't use the tweets data collected for any political agenda.

 ## PYHON PACKAGES
-Here is the list of python package used for this min project
+Here is the list of python package used for this min project.

 - Numpy
 - Pandas